MACantara/TRACKIT/SUPABASE_SETUP.md

 ## 📝 Notes

-- SQLAlchemy ORM still works the same way
+- The app uses the official Supabase Python library
-- `database.py` handles the switching automatically
+- All database operations use Supabase REST API
-- Both SQLite and PostgreSQL are supported
+- No ORM overhead - direct dictionary-based data access
-- No code changes needed in routes/models
+- Environment variables required for app to function